The Hope Scholarship Act

 - Educational services and therapies, including, but not limited to, occupational, behavioral, physical, speech-language, and audiology therapies;

-- Curriculum as defined in Section III of this law;
+- Curriculum as defined in Section IV of this law;

 - Fees for transportation paid to a fee-for-service transportation provider for the student to travel to and from an education service provider; and

-- Any other qualified expenses as approved by the board established pursuant to Section IV of this law.
+- Any other qualified expenses as approved by the board established pursuant to Section V of this law.

-- Hope Scholarship funds may only be used for educational purposes in accordance with subsection A of this section.
-Nothing in this section requires that a Hope Scholarship student be enrolled, full- or part-time, in either a private school or nonpublic online school.
+B. Hope Scholarship funds may only be used for educational purposes in accordance with subsection A of this section.
+Nothing in this section prohibits or requires that a Hope Scholarship student be enrolled, full- or part-time, in a public school, private school, nonpublic online school, or any combination thereof.

-Section IX – The Hope Scholarship Program – Renewal of Hope Scholarship Accounts; Participation in Public School System
+Section X – The Hope Scholarship Program – Renewal of Hope Scholarship Accounts; Participation in Public School System

 - A list of all active Hope Scholarship Accounts;